 It’s impossible to predict who will get side effects from any medication, let alone what those side effects might be or their severity.
 What we can do is talk about the likelihood of side effects occurring and what can be done to manage them.

-Firstly, Cialis daily side effects are rare, with the most common affecting just one in 10 of those who use it.
+Firstly, most Cialis side effects are rare, although there are a few ‘common’ side effects (which affect up to 1 in 10 users).
 These most common side effects are also usually mild and in many cases hardly noticeable.
 What’s more, they can often subside the more you use Cialis, as the body becomes used to the medication.

 There are also some things you can do to minimise the risk of experiencing side effects.
 This includes drinking plenty of water.
 Not drinking alcohol with it can also lessen the risk of low blood pressure and dizziness.